melissamcarvalho/entropy-sgd-reproduction/entropy-sgd/train_notes.md

 | AvgPool2d-31     |        [-1, 10, 1, 1]          |     0|
 |    View-32      |             [-1, 10]            |   0|

+The model was designed by [Springenberg et al](https://arxiv.org/pdf/1412.6806.pdf).
+On this work, the network was trained with the following requirements:

+* Optimizer: Stochastic gradient descent with fixed momentum of 0.9;
+* Lr decay at epochs 200, 250, 300, and networks trained for 350 epochs;
+* Learning rate attempts: [0.25, 0.1, 0.05, 0.01];
+* Dropout: [0.2, 0.5, 0.5];
+* weight decay with lambda=0.001;

 The loss function used to train the network is the [cross entropy loss function](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html).

 ## Experiments